Pesalai Church attack

 The Pesalai church attack occurred on June 17, 2006 when armed gunmen shot at houses as well as Our lady of heart church in Pesalai, a village in Mannar Island, Sri Lanka.
 Six civilians were killed and at least 47 were injured in the attack.
 The eyewitness accused the governmental troops for this attack.
-The Sri Lankan Navy has denied this and has counter accused the rebel LTTE as being the responsible party.
-Government of Sri Lanka instituted an investigation into this incident and has identified the responsible party.
+The Sri Lankan Navy has denied this and has counter accused the rebel LTTE of being the responsible party.
+The Government of Sri Lanka instituted an investigation into this incident and has identified the responsible party.